 Thirty years ago, a controversy was raised by the theory of apparitions, propounded by Young, as to whether the Bible countenanced the belief of a middlestate after death, many being of a contrary opinion.
 But Young calmly and confidently maintained his own, and came triumphantly out of the dispute, it appearing incontestible that the New Testament supports this belief; and that, up to the period of the Reformation, the Church inculcated it.
-But the Reformers set themselves against this persuasion; and Luther, in his translation of the Bible, struck out the words Hades, and the Hebrew equivalent Scheol, and always translated them hell, or the grave.
-The curious reader may find in Young's Apol-
+But the Reformers set themselves against this persuasion; and Luther, in his translation of the Bible, struck out the words Hades, and the Hebrew equivalent Scheol, and always translated them hell, or the grave. curious reader may find in Young's Apology, the various references to the Bible these spiritual matters, were we not re- which are connected with this subject.

-Nevertheless, Luther was entirely of opinion that the dead may appear to the living, as his own writings and experience prove; and Melancthon not only believes, but gives a remarkable example, drawn from his own family-his father's sister having appeared to her husband after death, and earnestly conjured him to pray for her.
+Nevertheless, Luther was entirely of | opinion that the dead may appear to the living, as his own writings and experience prove; and Melancthon not only believes, but gives a remarkable example, drawn from his own family-his father's sister having appeared to her husband after death, and earnestly conjured him to pray for her.